naveen61346134/ImageSynthX/README.md

 ## Description

+mageSynthX: Unleash the Power of AI Models for High-Resolution Image Synthesis and Enhancement.
+Transform your images with cutting-edge AI, including Real Esrgan, SDXL (Advanced Stable Diffusion), and Cartoonify, to generate stunning, high-quality, and razor-sharp visuals.

 This project focuses on image synthesizing and generating high scale resolution images wth Replicate AI models such as Real Esrgan, SDXL, and Cartoonify using a Replicate API token.
 It allows you to interact with these models programmatically.

 ## Table of Contents